 The curriculum includes a two-course practicum requirement, Innovation to Market (MGT 121A and 121B), that will give students the opportunity to apply their knowledge of entrepreneurial theories and innovative thinking strategies in a classroom setting.
-For instructions on how to declare the minor, please visit the Rady Advising page.

 - MGT103: Product Marketing and Management (4 Unit)

 - MGT16: Personal Ethics at Work or MGT166: Business Ethics and Corporate Social Responsibility (4 Unit)

 - MGT121A: Innovation to Market A (4 Unit)

 - MGT121B: Innovation to Market B (4 Unit)